 On the heels of a similar workplace violence prevention law in California, on September 5, 2024, Governor Kathy Hochul signed the Retail Worker Safety Act (A 8947 / S 8358) into law.
 This law requires certain New York retailers to implement safety measures to prevent workplace violence.
 This legislation updates the New York Labor Law by adding Section 27-e, which outlines specific requirements designed to protect retail employees at both small and large retail operations.
-The majority of the law’s new provisions will take effect on March 4, 2025.
-Below is a summary of the key requirements.
+An amendment to the Retail Worker Safety Act was submitted on January 10, 2025, and passed the Assembly and Senate as of February 4, 2025.
+If Governor Hochul approves of the proposed Chapter amendment, the Act’s new effective date would be June 2, 2025.
+Below is a summary of what we currently know about the impending requirements.

 Who is Covered by the Act?